sez11a/liferay-docs/discover/portal/articles/03-collaboration/02-collaborating/03-working-together-with-the-wiki.markdown

 administrators flexibility to reposition wiki pages to their proper place in a wiki hierarchy.
 And it allows users to author rich content to share with others.

-Next we'll learn how to inform and alert users with the Alerts and Notifications applications.
+Next, we'll learn how to *mention* other users in application content and comments.